GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 ## Trigger Statement

-**Pre-Activation Trigger:** at least one of the meteorological forecasts from Meteo Madagascar, RMSC La Reunion, or ECMWF projects a greater than 50% likelihood of landfall by a tropical cyclone of tropical storm strength or higher within the next 7 days.
+**Pre-Activation Trigger:** at least one of the meteorological forecasts from Météo Madagascar, RMSC La Reunion, or ECMWF projects a greater than 50% likelihood of landfall by a tropical cyclone of tropical storm strength or higher within the next 7 days.

 **Activation Trigger:** if the Meteo Madagascar (DGM) forecast indicates landfall of a tropical cyclone with wind speeds in excess of 118 km/h within the next 48-72 hours.